koizachek/VisionaryMachine/README.md

 4) fine-tune: contains description, the json file to fine-tune the model and a model evaluation
 5) prompt-tune: contains a documentation of prompt-tuning parameters and output
 6) scenarios: contains the processed data sets
-7) soon: delphi data anaylsis from foresight expert survey: are the scenarios human-like?
+7) survey: delphi data anaylsis from foresight expert survey

 ## What are Scenarios?